 I consulted with EY, PwC and EFC.

 In 2017, I established my own company with the idea of pursuing my passions and offering my creative mind to the London urbanism and architectural industries.
-My aims were to participate to the innovation, regeneration, transformation and dynamics of our city.
+My aims were to participate to the innovation, regeneration, transformation and dynamics of our city and its sustainability.
 Even though things don’t always work out according to plan, I gained the opportunity to work with many amazing, award-winning agencies.

 Currently, I'm the Head of Design and Creative at the Institute for Global Change.